Subscribe to updates

 2025 Director of Public Health Annual Report

-The meeting was also scheduled to consider the 2025 Director of Public Health Annual Report for Doncaster.
-This year's report focuses specifically on the health and wellbeing experiences and needs of Doncaster's LGBTQ+ people and communities.
-The report highlights that LGBTQ+ individuals can face increased risks of social exclusion and poorer health outcomes.
-It details a process undertaken in 2023 to better understand these needs, including a health needs assessment, story circles with local residents, and a review of existing services.
-The report aims to inform the planning and commissioning of services and reflects on how Doncaster's Health and Wellbeing Strategy principles support the LGBTQ+ community.
-Recommendations include improving data collection on LGBTQ+ communities, progressing relational and trauma-informed working practices, and creating safe and inclusive communities beyond Pride Month.
+The meeting was scheduled to receive the 2025 Director of Public Health Annual Report for Doncaster, titled 'Understanding the Health and Wellbeing Experiences and Needs of Doncaster's LGBTQ+ People and Communities'.
+This report, a statutory requirement for Directors of Public Health, provides an in-depth insight into the health and wellbeing of the LGBTQ+ community in Doncaster, a group that can be at increased risk of social exclusion and poorer health outcomes.
+The report builds on previous DPH reports that highlighted the importance of wider determinants of health and social inequalities.
+It includes findings from a health needs assessment, story circles with Doncaster residents, and examples of how services are supporting the LGBTQ+ community.
+The report also reflects on how Doncaster's Health and Wellbeing Strategy principles align with supporting the health and wellbeing of these communities.
+Recommendations within the report focus on improving data collection on LGBTQ+ and other marginalised communities, progressing relational and trauma-informed ways of working, and creating safe and inclusive communities beyond Pride Month.

 Proposed Diary of Meetings 2026-2028

-The council was asked to comment on a provisional Diary of Meetings for the 2026/27 and 2027/28 Municipal Years.
-Agreeing this diary in advance provides members and officers with advance notice of meetings, aiding in the organisation of time and resources.
+The Council was asked to consider and comment on a provisional Diary of Meetings for the 2026/27 and 2027/28 Municipal Years.
+Agreeing these dates in advance provides members and officers with advance notification of meetings, aiding in the organisation of their time.
 The proposed diary aims to minimise meetings during peak holiday periods and maintains the frequency of Full Council and statutory committee meetings.
-Cabinet meetings were determined by the Mayor of Doncaster, and Full Council meetings were scheduled to occur six times per year, with an additional meeting in February for budget and council tax setting.
-The diary is accessible via the council's website to encourage public engagement.
+The schedule reflects the Overview and Scrutiny function's approach, with the Management Committee meeting monthly and Panels meeting less frequently but calling additional meetings as needed.
+Cabinet meetings are determined by the Mayor of Doncaster, and Full Council meetings are scheduled six times per year, with a specific meeting in February for budget and council tax setting.
+The final diary will be presented for approval at the Annual Meeting of Council in May 2026.

 Motions